physionetchallenges/python-classifier-2022/README.md

     pip install requirements.txt

-You can train and run your model by running
+You can train you model by running

     python train_model.py training_data model

+where

+- `training_data` (input; required) is a folder with the training data files and
+- `model` (output; required) is a folder for saving your model.

+You can train you trained model by running

     python run_model.py model test_data test_outputs

+where

-where `training_data` is a folder with the training data files, `model` is a folder for saving your model, `test_data` is a folder with the test data files (you can use the training data for debugging and cross-validation), and `test_outputs` is a folder for saving your model outputs.
-The [2022 Challenge website](https://physionetchallenges.org/2022/) provides a training database with a description of the contents and structure of the data files.
+- `model` (input; required) is a folder for loading your model, and
+- `test_data` (input; required) is a folder with the validation or test data files (you can use the training data for debugging and cross-validation), and
+- `test_outputs` is a folder for saving your model outputs.

+The [2022 Challenge website](https://physionetchallenges.org/2022/#data) provides a training database with a description of the contents and structure of the data files.

 You can evaluate your model by pulling or downloading the [evaluation code](https://github.com/physionetchallenges/evaluation-2022) and running